-- The NH midlatitude jet response to 4xCO2 is modulated by coupled feedbacks from both stratospheric ozone and the AMOC, which occur on "fast" (5-20 year) and "total" (100-150 year) timescales, respectively. - In the "fast" response, the zonal mean jet weakens (strengthens) on its poleward (equatorward) flank, consistent with reduced LS temperature gradients associated with ozone loss in the tropics.
-Zonally, this jet change is expressed as a negative NAO-like pattern, consisting of weaker zonal surface winds over the North Atlantic, consistent with the findings in CP2019. - The weaker winds over the North Atlantic are associated with increased (primarily latent) heat fluxes into the ocean, which initially result in warmer SSTs over the subpolar gyre region, reducing NADW production and leading to more rapid weakening of the AMOC. - A reduced AMOC leads to widespread cooling over the Arctic which enhance mid-to-lower tropospheric temperature gradients, resulting in a poleward shift of the NH midlatitude jet.

-This "total" response is consistent with previous studies showing that a weakening of the AMOC results in a stronger and poleward shifted jet in the NH (e.g., Bellomo et al. (2021);

-Orbe et al. (2023); Liu et al. (2020); Zhang et al. (2023)).
+- In the "fast" response, the zonal mean jet weakens (strengthens) on its poleward (equatorward) flank, consistent with reduced LS temperature gradients associated with ozone loss in the tropics.
+This response is zonally asymmetric and is expressed as a negative NAO-like pattern, consisting of weaker zonal surface winds over the North Atlantic, as reported in CP2019. - The weaker winds over the North Atlantic occurring during the "fast" response are associated with increased (primarily latent) heat fluxes into the ocean, which initially result in warmer SSTs over the subpolar gyre region, reducing NADW production and leading to more rapid weakening of the AMOC. - A reduced AMOC leads to widespread cooling over the Arctic which enhance mid-to-lower tropospheric temperature gradients, resulting in a eastward acceleration of the Atlantic jet and a poleward shift of the Pacific jet.
+The regional pattern of this "total" response is consistent with previously reported impacts of a weakened AMOC on the NH midlatitude jet (e.g., Bellomo et al. (2021); Liu et al. (2020); Orbe et al. (2023); Zhang et al. (2023)).

-Taken together, the findings listed above indicate that the stratospheric ozone feedback on the NH midlatitude jet reported in CP2019 is coupled to the behavior of the AMOC during the "fast" response, wherein the jet weakens over the North Atlantic.
-In our model, this wind response extends to the surface, resulting in reduced heat fluxes out of the subpolar gyre region and a more rapid decline of the AMOC.
-On longer timescales, these changes in the AMOC subsequently drive a poleward shift in the NH midlatitude jet.
-Unlike the "fast" response, this "total" timescale response in the NH jet to changes in stratospheric ozone has not been previously reported, to the best of our knowledge.
-This may reflect differing sensitivities of the AMOC among models and our results will, of course, need to be tested using other models to assess robustness.
+Taken together, the findings listed above indicate that the stratospheric ozone feedback on the NH 646 midlatitude jet reported in CP2019 is coupled to the behavior of the AMOC during the "fast" 647 response, wherein the jet weakens over the North Atlantic.
+In our model, this wind response 648 extends to the surface, resulting in reduced heat fluxes out of the subpolar gyre region and a more 649 rapid decline of the AMOC.
+On longer timescales, these changes in the AMOC subsequently 650 drive a poleward shift in the NH midlatitude jet.
+Unlike the "fast" response, this "total" timescale 651 response in the NH jet to changes in stratospheric ozone has not been previously reported, to the 652 best of our knowledge.
+This may reflect differing sensitivities of the AMOC among models and 653 our results will, of course, need to be tested using other models to assess robustness.
+654